uchicago-mscapp-projects/Ghost-Hunter/README.md

 Would you like to overwrite this file? [y/n]"

 If so, we recommend that you answer n.
-If you answer y, the scraper will clean out your last file and The scrape takes a long time, and is built such that each querry adds data to the same file, UNLESS you sepcify at the first prompt that you want to overwrite.
+If you answer y, the scraper will clean out your last file and The scrape takes a long time and is built such that each query adds data to the same file UNLESS you specify at the first prompt that you want to overwrite.

-6) You will then be asked if you want monitoring during the search.
+6) You will then be asked if you want to monitor during the search.
 Specifically:

 "Would you like to see the scrape result appear live in your terminal? [y/n]"

 If you select yes, MONITORING, will be turned on and the scraper will provide intermittent progress updates to your terminal.

-7) Sit back, relax and let the computer do the work!
+7) Sit back, relax, and let the computer do the work!